OleEichhorn/bitcoin-msvc/README.md

 	* Digression: virtually all of the functionality of bitcoin-qt could be duplicated by running bitcoind and communicating to it via RPC with a simple GUI program written in C#, VB, or even and especially a web interface.
 That seems like an opportunity ... :)

 Having downloaded Qt from here: http://download.qt.io/official\_releases/qt, and having configured and installed it (many, many times, each time with slightly different parameters), whew, it worked.
 Where by "worked" I mean, I was able to build and link together a working bitcoin-qt.
-To give you a feel for the type of arcana involved, under Windows you have to choose how wchat_t is defined; is it a native type or a macro.
+To give you a feel for the type of arcana involved, under Windows you have to choose how wchar_t is defined; is it a native type or a macro.
 Naturally the default for OpenSLL conflicted with the default for Qt, and naturally this caused strange linker errors.
 Another example: the Bitcoin Core modules which interface to Qt have to have numerous preprocessor symbols defined to guide the Qt macros, and they are not well documented and in some cases conflict.
 You have to tell Qt that yes, you have SSL, and yes, you are using OpenSSL, and yes, you have static linking, and yes, you have a Windows plugin available for it and no, the plugin is not a plugin, because it is statically linked.
 As you go through this process, you have to make a bunch of decisions, like do you want to use ANGLE or OpenGL?
 (Who knows, but the right answer was the non-default choice, OpenGL.)
 And so on.
 At one point I had a completely functional bitcoin-qt (yay!) but it required Qt DLLs to run (boo!), and that was of course ... bogus.

 Another great thing* is that with Qt, there's some preprocessing involved with their proprietary compiler and interface builder.
 All those commands are undocumented, which makes doing anything with them ... challenging.
 So I took the entire chunk of Qt preprocessor stuff and stuck it in a PowerShell .bat file which has to be run stand-alone before building Bitcoin Core.
 It's ugly but it works.
 I have no doubt that new versions of Bitcoin Core will have changes to these commands, so it represents a maintenance crummy-ness, but for now IIWII.